yuxuanneo/action-recognition/README.md

     - Crucially, the SlowFast model, which is the model we have implemented, is one of the models tested.
 This indicates that when the model is eventually finetuned for more specific use cases, we will be able to incur lower training costs when implemented in MMAction2 compared to other frameworks.

 2. Easily configurable
     - MMAction2 has been designed to be modular, where users can easily swap out modules to fulfil their respective use cases.
+I have leveraged on this customisability by introducing a config file (will be discussed in section 5), where users can swap between modules through a single line in the config file.
     - Supports different methods for action recognition, including TSN and SlowFast.
-    - Even within the SlowFast implementation, there are also options to decide between different backbones (e.g. ResNet-50 vs ResNet-101) and different training data (e.g. AVA2.1 vs AVA2.2)
+    - Even within the SlowFast implementation, there is also an option to decide between different backbones (e.g. ResNet-50 vs ResNet-101) and different training data (e.g. AVA2.1 vs AVA2.2).

 3. Appropriate license
     - Licensed under the Apache License 2.0, which allows for commercial and private use.
 This is unlike other more restrictive license types which may disallow the use of the repository for profit.